 Hummus balila is typically served with small dishes of pickles, fresh herbs such as mint and parsley, fresh salad vegetables, such as whole radishes, cucumbers and tomatoes, or diced tomatoes, which you can either pop on top of the hummus or eat on the side.

-I actually like to make a simple salad of diced tomatoes, cucumbers and purple shallots, fresh herbs such as mint and parsley, which I eat alongside my hummus balila – or combine to create a hummus balila salad, and that’s the next recipe I’ll be sharing.
+I love to make a simple salad of diced tomatoes, cucumbers and purple shallots, fresh herbs such as mint and parsley, which I eat alongside my hummus balila – or pile on top to create a hummus balila salad.

 Hummus Balila Recipe for Creamy Warm Chickpeas